Mewing Guide: 8 Steps to Success (+How To Video & Diagram) | Mewing.coach

 Does Mewing Actually Work?

 According to Urie K Lee in the Journal of Oral and Maxillofacial Surgery, British orthodontist John Mew does put forward some plausible claims that need to be investigated in peer-reviewed studies.
-Particularly, the effect mewing has as an orthodontic tooth movement tool.

 Mewing is a non-invasive procedure with little to no dangers.
 If mewing doesn’t work, practitioners are always free to take on the risk of invasive and expensive orthognathic surgery.
 But there are reasons to believe that once you know how to mew, it will help your health and aesthetics.

-How To Mew Properly Diagram
+How to Mew Diagram

 How to mew properly diagram